 Every section on a stock's Company Analysis page is built from public regulatory filings (mainly the SEC's XBRL data) and end-of-day market prices.
 This page walks through what each card means, what data feeds it, and how to read the result.
 Think of it as the textbook companion: enough to understand the logic, not enough to replicate it.

-The header shows the company's name, ticker, sector and industry classification (from SEC filings), a recent price, and a colored "Pricing Signal" pill (Undervalued, Mild Discount, Fairly Valued, Mild Premium, or Overvalued).
+The header shows the company's name, ticker, sector and industry classification (from SEC filings), a recent price, and a colored valuation zone pill: Undervalued, Fair Value, or Overvalued.

 Alerts surface when the most recent snapshot of a company crosses a meaningful threshold relative to the discounted cash flow band, or when a multiple reaches an extreme versus its own recent history.
 Only alerts from the most recent analysis run are shown — old alerts are automatically suppressed.